vrodriguezf/mlr/doc/knitted/tutorial/task.md

 ```

-Note the many options [getTaskData](http://berndbischl.github.io/mlr/man/getTaskData.html) provides to convert the data set into a covenient format.
+Note the many options [getTaskData](http://berndbischl.github.io/mlr/man/getTaskData.html) provides to convert the data set into a convenient format.
-This is especially handy when you integrate a learner from another package into mlr.
+This is especially handy when you integrate a learner from another package into
+**mlr**.

-If you are more technically inclined, you could also directly access
+If you are more technically minded, you could also access
-the information stored in the slot called `task$task.desc`,
+the information directly stored in the slot called `task$task.desc`,
 which stands for "description" and is of class [TaskDesc](http://berndbischl.github.io/mlr/man/TaskDesc.html).